SonicRoshan/DinoAI/README.md

 DinoAI Is An Artificial Intellgent Neural Network Which Can Play T-Rex Runner or Dino Runner Game

+# NOTICE
+**This is a dead project by now.
+I have no intention to work upon this as its not challenging anymore.\
+Whatever I could have done, I have already done.\
+Therefore, there is no active development on this project.\
+However, I will definetely in fututre work on project simiral to DinoAI but on a more complex game.\
+Peace Out.**

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.